BeneKurz/Toodledo2Joplin/README.md

 # Toodledo2Joplin

-Import ToodleDo Backup into Joplin Database
+Import Backup of Tasks or Notes created with https://www.toodledo.com to Joplin https://joplinapp.org/

 You need: